Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 There are two phases to the Restorative Justice Conference process: The Restorative Justice Conference and the implementation follow-up of agreed-upon outcomes.

-1. Once the Respondent decides to move forward with a Restorative Justice Conference to resolve their conduct case, the Associate Director for Student Conduct or the College Life Area Coordinator for Student Conduct will forward the case to a Case Resolution Officer charged with leading the Restorative Justice Conference.
+1. Once the Respondent decides to move forward with a Restorative Justice Conference to resolve their conduct case, the Director for Student Conduct or the College Life Area Coordinator for Student Conduct will forward the case to a Case Resolution Officer charged with leading the Restorative Justice Conference.
 Status outcomes will be determined by the Case Resolution Officer.
 Educational outcomes will be determined by the Restorative Justice Conference Participants.

 2. The Case Resolution Officer will work to bring the appropriate stakeholders together for a Restorative Justice Conference.
 The Restorative Justice Conference is a structured discussion with distinct stages: